 MCD stock has suffered as states and countries are on lockdown.
 In US people are not meeting friends and colleagues or going out with family for breakfast, drinks, lunch, or dinner.
 Restaurants and food outlets are operating in the take-out-only mode, and many are closed.
-Besides lower demand, the supply chain across the world is suffering, which will also weigh on sales.
+Besides lower demand, the supply chain across the world is suffering, which will also weighed on sales in 2020.

 McDonald’s is revamping its stores to create “Experience Of The Future” (EOTF) restaurants which will have self-serve kiosks and table service.
 The company’s mobile ordering and payment system continues to expand (in 20,000 restaurants currently) and McDonald’s is also effectively using the data captured via this platform for personalized marketing and customizations.
 MCD has also introduced delivery in 11,500 restaurants, through its partnership with UberEats.
 CFO Kevin Ozan has stated that the delivery check size is generally one-and-a-half to two times the in-store check.
 In a number of its top markets, delivery has increased to form roughly 10% of the total sales.
 Consequently, an effective use of technology is another key growth factor for McDonald’s in 2018, as it can drive the average check higher.
 The company expects EOTF project to be substantially complete by 2020.